-The Audit Committee selects the independent public accountants that audit our annual financial statements, reviews the plans and results of the audit engagement with the independent public accountants, approves the audit and non-audit services provided by the independent registered public accounting firm, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees and reviews the adequacy of our internal accounting controls.
-The current members of the Audit Committee are Paul Danchik, Suzanne Koenig, and J. Steven Roush.
-J. Steven Roush, CPA serves as the Chairman of the Audit Committee and satisfies the SEC's requirements of an "audit committee financial expert."
-During the fiscal year ended December 31, 2015, the Audit Committee met four times.
-The Audit Committee has adopted a charter which is available on our website.
+Our Audit Committee selects the independent public accountants that audit our annual financial statements, reviews the plans and results of the audit engagement with those accountants, approves the audit and non-audit services provided by those accountants, reviews the independence of those accountants, considers the range of audit and non-audit fees and reviews the adequacy of our internal accounting controls.
+The current members of our Audit Committee are J. Steven Roush and Suzanne Koenig.
+J. Steven Roush, CPA, serves as the Chairman of our Audit Committee and satisfies the SEC's requirements of an "audit committee financial expert."
+During the fiscal year ended December 31, 2016, our Audit Committee met four times.
+Our Audit Committee has adopted a charter which is available on our website.